ivangalkindeveloper/pedant/README.md

 Script:
  - automatic fix of detected linter errors;
  - sorting in alphabetical order of the fields of .arb files;
- - sorting in alphabetical order of declarations of imports, exports and parts;
+ - sorting in alphabetical order and converting declarations of imports, exports and parts;
  - sorting in alphabetical order of dependencies, dev_dependencies, dependency_overrides keys in pubspec.yaml;
- - code formatting.
+ - Dart code formatting.

 ## Get started